juliasilge/course-ML-tidymodels/slides/chapter2_05.md

 ![](https://github.com/juliasilge/course-ML-tidymodels/blob/master/img/downsample2.png?raw=true)

-Notes: When we implement downsampling, we remove some of the non-remote developers until the proportion is equal, until the classes are balanced.
+Notes: When we implement downsampling, we remove some of the non-remote developers until the proportion is equal and the classes are balanced.
 This approach is simple to implement and understand, but there are other more complex approaches to class imbalance available as well.

 ---